Litter: Anti-litter campaigns

 Many groups exist with the aim of raising awareness and run campaigns including clean up events.
-World Cleanup Day is a worldwide campaign.
-TrashTag and Plogging are examples of individual scale litter movements.

 In the United States there are a number of organizations running anti-litter campaigns.
 Keep America Beautiful was founded in 1953, and promulgated the word litterbug, coined by its partner the Ad Council in 1947.
 At least 38 states have high profile, government-recognized slogan campaigns, including Don't Mess with Texas; Let's Pick It Up New York; Don't Trash California; Take Pride in Florida; Keep Iowa Beautiful.
-National CleanUp Day is held annually on the Third Saturday in September.

 In Australia, Clean Up Australia Day is supported by many major Australian companies, firms and volunteers alike.
 Anti-litter organizations include "Keep Australia Beautiful", founded in 1963.
 It created the popular "Do the Right Thing" campaign and its Tidy Towns competition became well known being a very competitive expression of civic pride.

 Keep Britain Tidy is a British campaign run by the Keep Britain Tidy environmental charity, which is part funded by the UK government.